ruzickap/packer-templates/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: 'Bug: This is a sample issue title'
+title: "Bug: This is a sample issue title"
 labels: bug
 assignees: ruzickap
 ---

 **Describe the bug**